 When applying, you must also have a UCF Professor fill out the following Academic Reference Form online.
 Please ask the faculty member to use the link here to complete this form.
 The reference form is a requirement for this position.

 Please click on the “SI Leaders” heading to go to the online application.
 Applications are complete once both the online application and Academic Reference Form are completed.
-Invitations for interviews for selected individuals will be requested via email between December 19th and January 3rd.
+Invitations for interviews for selected individuals will be requested via email during the months of March and April.

-Spring SI Leader training will take place on January 5th and 6th, 2017.
-Applicants must be available on these dates to be considered for the semester of which they are applying.
+Summer SI Leader training will take place on May 3rd and 4th, 2017.
+Applicants must be available on these dates to be considered for summer.
+Fall SI Leader training will be during the week of August 14th through 18th.

-SARC provides peer tutoring to undergraduate UCF students enrolled in one or more of the following areas: Accounting, Statistics, Biology, Chemistry, Organic Chemistry, Physics, Human Physiology, Engineering, Computer Science, and Astronomy.
-SARC peer tutors conduct final review sessions during final exam week as part of Study Union Programming.
+SARC provides peer tutoring throughout the semeseter to undergraduate UCF students enrolled in the courses listed below.
+SARC Peer Tutors also conduct final review sessions during final exam week as part of Study Union Programming.
 Additionally, tutors become internationally certified through the College Reading and Learning Association (CRLA).

 We are now hiring Peer Tutors for Spring 2017 for the following courses: